sabbyt/react-native-vlc/README.md

   onProgress={this.setTime}    // Callback every ~250ms with currentTime
   onEnd={this.onEnd}           // Callback when playback finishes
-  onError={this.videoError}    // Callback when video cannot be loaded style={styles.backgroundVideo}
+  onError={this.videoError}    // Callback when video cannot be loaded onPause={this.onPause}       // Callback when video is paused onPlay={this.onPlay}         // Callback each time playback starts onSeek={this.onSeek}         // Callback when playback is seeking onPlaybackStalled={this.onPlaybackStalled) // Callback when playback is stalled/buffering
+  onPlaybackResume={this.onPlaybackResume}   // Callback when playback resumes from stall style={styles.backgroundVideo}
 />